 If so, you’ve got a winning equation.

 Enough with equations… let’s talk about some fun stuff.
-Here are 3 practical marketing ideas for dental offices that don’t cost a fortune and are super effective:[su_note]Want more?
-Click here for 14 more free (or very cheap) marketing ideas. [/su_note]
+Here are 3 practical marketing ideas for dental offices that don’t cost a fortune and are super effective

-Can a giveaway really work for a dental business?
+Can a giveaway really work as marketing for a dental office?

 In fact, we’ve seen targeted giveaways work well in a variety of different industries, including our own software business.